American-Institutes-for-Research/data-story-template/doc-site-src/docs/Customizations/styling.md

 1. Try removing the CSS classes for the elements mentioned above to turn off the effect.

-2. (optional) Any custom stylings you could do?
+2. (optional) Any custom stylings you know how to apply?

 </details>